JuliaOpt/CoinOptServices.jl/README.md

 You can install the package by running:

-    julia> Pkg.add("OptimizationServices")
+    julia> Pkg.add("CoinOptServices")

-On Linux or OSX, this will compile the Optimization Services library and its dependencies if they are not found in ``DL_LOAD_PATH``.
-Note that Optimization Services is a large C++ library with many dependencies, and it is not currently packaged for any released Linux distributions.
+On Linux or OSX, this will compile the COIN OS library and its dependencies if they are not found in ``DL_LOAD_PATH``.
+Note that OS is a large C++ library with many dependencies, and it is not currently packaged for any released Linux distributions.
 Submit a pull request to support using the library from a system package manager if this changes.
 It is recommended to set ``ENV["MAKEFLAGS"] = "-j4"`` before installing the package so compilation does not take as long.

 The current BinDeps setup assumes Ipopt.jl and Cbc.jl have already been successfully installed in order to reuse the binaries for those solvers.